 Return to Top

-Serve the summons, complaint and all other required documents immediately after filing with the court.
-If you don't serve the opposing party within 120 days of filing, your case will be closed.
+When you start a case, the court will give you a form called a summons.
+Serve the summons, your complaint, and all other required documents immediately after filing with the court.
+Read How do I serve the summons and complaint? below.
+If you don't serve the other side within 120 days of filing, your case will be closed.

-For all other documents, serve the opposing party either right before you file with the court or immediately after filing.
-Make sure the opposing party has notice of whatever you file in a timely manner so that they can respond.
+After someone starts the case, serve the other side all papers you file with the court either right before or immediately after filing.
+Make sure the other side has notice of whatever you file right away so that they can respond.

 Return to Top

-Are there special rules for serving different documents?
+Are there different requirements for serving different documents?

 Return to Top